lhu10/Battleship/README.md

 - Pipes
   - named pipes used to establish a connection between the two players
 - Signals
-  - when user sends the signal SIGNIT, it means the user surrenders
+  - when user sends the signal SIGNIT, it means the user surrenders and pipes are unlinked to disconnect

 ### Breakdown
 - Board Generation